UNSIF Team Members

 Advisor, Social Impact Investments

-Karanraj has joined UNDP SDG Impact Finance (UNSIF) as Advisor, Social Impact Investments.
-Based out of Delhi, he will be supporting the country office as well as UNSIF’s work regionally.
+Based out of Delhi, Karanraj supports UNDP India country office as well as UNSIF’s work regionally.

 Prior to his appointment at UNDP, Karanraj worked as a member of the transactions team at the Acumen Fund, a venture capital fund focused on impact investments in social enterprises across South Asia, Africa and Latin America.
 Whilst at Acumen he worked on deals across the education, energy and agriculture sectors, as well fundraise strategy for the India office.
 His responsibilities included sourcing, diligence, deal closure as well as post investment management of underlying portfolio companies.